hereismari/UVaCPTracker/src/get_cp3_json/README.md

 This new JSON is an array that has 9 maps (chapters) with the format:

 {
-  'title': String,sads
+  'title': String,
   'arr:' [ data ]
 }

 Where data is a map which can have the items:

 {
-  'title': String
+  'title': String,

   'pid': Integer (Problem ID)
 }

 or

 {
-  'title': String
+  'title': String,

   'arr:' [ data ]
 }